 Charles M. Rampacek.
-Mr. Rampacek was elected a Director of Enterprise GP in October 2006 and is a member of its ACG Committee.
+Mr. Rampacek was elected a Director of EPGP in October 2006 and is a member of its ACG Committee.
 Mr. Rampacek is currently a business and management consultant in the energy industry.
 Mr. Rampacek served as Chairman, Chief Executive Officer and President of Probex Corporation ("Probex"), an energy technology company that developed a proprietary used oil recovery process, from 2000 until his retirement in 2003.
 Prior to joining Probex, Mr. Rampacek was President and Chief Executive Officer of Lyondell-Citgo Refining L.P., a manufacturer of petroleum products, from 1996 through 2000.
 From 1982 to 1995, he held various executive positions with Tenneco Inc. and its energy-related subsidiaries, including President of Tenneco Gas Transportation Company, Executive Vice President of Tenneco Gas Operations and Senior Vice President of Refining and Supply.
 Mr. Rampacek also spent 16 years with Exxon Company USA, where he held various supervisory and management positions.
 Mr. Rampacek has been a Director of Flowserve Corporation since 1998 and is Chairman of its Corporate Governance and Nominating Committee and a member of its Organization and Compensation Committee.
+Mr. Rampacek also serves as a Director of Cenovus Energy Inc. (a Canadian publicly traded oil company).
+In 2005, two complaints requesting recovery of certain costs were filed against former officers and directors of Probex as a result of the bankruptcy of Probex in 2003.
+These complaints were defended under Probex's director and officer insurance with American International Group, Inc. ("AIG") and settlement was reached and paid by AIG with bankruptcy court approval in the first half of 2006.
+An additional complaint was filed in 2005 against noteholders of certain Probex debt of which Mr. Rampacek was one.
+A settlement of \$2 thousand was reached and approved by the bankruptcy court in the first half of 2006.

 William Ordemann.
-Mr. Ordemann was elected an Executive Vice President and the Chief Operating Officer of Enterprise GP in August 2007.
-He previously served as a Senior Vice President of Enterprise GP from September 2001 to August 2007 and was a Vice President of Enterprise GP from October 1999 to September 2001.
-Mr. Ordemann joined Enterprise in connection with its purchase of certain midstream energy assets from affiliates of Shell Oil Company in 1999.
-Prior to joining Enterprise, he was a Vice President of Shell Midstream Enterprises, LLC from January 1997 to February 1998, and Vice President of Tejas Natural Gas Liquids, LLC from February 1998 to September 1999.
+Mr. Ordemann was elected an Executive Vice President and the Chief Operating Officer of EPGP in August 2007.
+He was also elected an Executive Vice President of DEP GP in August 2007.
+He previously served as a Senior Vice President of EPGP from September 2001 to August 2007 and was a Vice President of EPGP from October 1999 to September 2001.
+Mr. Ordemann joined us in connection with our purchase of certain midstream energy assets from affiliates of Shell Oil Company in 1999.
+Prior to joining us, he was a Vice President of Shell Midstream Enterprises, LLC from January 1997 to February 1998, and Vice President of Tejas Natural Gas Liquids, LLC from February 1998 to September 1999.